Need to know

 Four-legged friends are welcome for free; baskets and biscuits are provided for doggies and moggies.
 Just let the hotel know when booking.
 See more pet-friendly hotels in Paris.

 Babes-in-arms to children of 14 are welcome.
 Baby cots can be added to any room, but extra beds can only be added to Deluxe and Prestige rooms and suites (free for under-12s, €100 a night for Smiths 12 and older).

 The bigger the better, so the Parisian Apartment is best.
 It fills out the whole sixth floor and is made up of a combination of the Saint Roch suite and the Deluxe Indulgence room, with a private terrace between them.

 Just ask to borrow art materials, kids’ DVDs and games consoles.

-There’s a roomy shallow end in the pool, with wide steps on the way in and out.
-Go easy on the splashing with all those candles around.
+There’s a roomy shallow end in the pool, with wide steps on the way in and out, just go easy on the splashing with all those candles around.
 Please note that, in accordance with French law, children in pools must be supervised at all times.

 Kids have their own menu.
 Highchairs are available, too.

 Babysitting is available for €30 an hour, a nanny can be booked on request, with at least one day’s notice.